gvwilson/thirdbit/src/fiction/in-heck/index.md

 It was great news,
-but it also meant she was that much closer to leaving for somewhere better full of people as smart and as talented as she was.
+but it also meant she was that much closer to leaving for somewhere full of people as smart and as talented as she was.
 He'd known since their first conversation about books at Special Leaf's that she would be going some day.
 He just wished that day wasn't getting closer quite so fast.

-He nearly fell out of bed when something rapped softly on his window.
+He jumped slightly when pebbles rattled softly on his window.
 "'Bout time," he muttered,
 getting quietly to his feet.
 He had oiled the shutter after dinner to prevent it squeaking,